ShashiS07/InsuredMine/README.md

 - To get all the users => use - "localhost:4000/getusers"

+- To get user by id => use - "localhost:4000/getusers/:id"

 -- send id in params for updating and deleting.

 - To update user => use - "localhost:4000/updateuser/:id"